Wildhoney/ngRangeSlider/README.md

 <section data-range-slider ng-model="range"></section>
 ```

-You're also able to apply the `min` and `max` attributes &ndash; and these may also be changed after the directive has been initialised.
+You're also able to apply the `min`, `max`, and `step` attributes &ndash; and these may also be changed after the directive has been initialised.

 ```html
 <section data-range-slider ng-model="range" min="minValue" max="maxValue"></section>